algogz/questions/q/aws-devop-pro.md

 ### QUESTION 252
 For Amazon Inspector's integration with CloudTrail, what information is logged for List* and Describe* APIs?

-- A. None.AmazonInspectorisanautomatedserviceandnotmonitoredbyCloudTrail.
+- A. None.Amazon Inspector is an automated service and not monitor ed by CloudTrail.
-- B. Bothrequestandresponseinformationislogged.
+- B. Both request and response information is logged.
-- C. Onlyrequestinformationislogged.
+- C. Only request information is logged.
-- D. Requestinformationisalwayslogged.ResponseinformationisloggedonlyforCompleted
-assessment runs.
+- D. Request information is always logged.Resp on se information is logged only for Completed assessment runs.

 <details><summary>Answer:</summary><p> C